Threshold potential: Febrile seizures

 A febrile seizure, or "fever fit", is a convulsion associated with a significant rise in body temperature, occurring most commonly in early childhood.
 Repeated episodes of childhood febrile seizures are associated with an increased risk of temporal lobe epilepsy in adulthood.

 With patch clamp recording, an analogous state was replicated in vitro in rat cortical neurons after induction of febrile body temperatures; a notable decrease in threshold potential was observed.
 The mechanism for this decrease possibly involves suppression of inhibition mediated by the GABAB receptor with excessive heat exposure.

 ALS and diabetes

 Abnormalities in neuronal excitability have been noted in amyotrophic lateral sclerosis and diabetes patients.
 While the mechanism ultimately responsible for the variance differs between the two conditions, tests through a response to ischemia indicate a similar resistance, ironically, to ischemia and resulting paresthesias.
 As ischemia occurs through inhibition of the sodium-potassium pump, abnormalities in the threshold potential are hence implicated.

-Arrythmia
+Arrhythmia

 Since the 1940s, the concept of diastolic depolarization, or "pacemaker potential", has become established; this mechanism is a characteristic distinctive of cardiac tissue.
-When the threshold is reached and the resulting action potential fires, a heartbeat results from the interactions; however, when this heartbeat occurs at an irregular time, a potentially serious condition known as arrythmia may result.
+When the threshold is reached and the resulting action potential fires, a heartbeat results from the interactions; however, when this heartbeat occurs at an irregular time, a potentially serious condition known as arrhythmia may result.